GULibrarySandbox/intro-text-mining-analysis-2022/content/6-prepare-av.md

 - [Google docs type with your voice](https://support.google.com/docs/answer/4492226?hl=en) option and [Android Live Transcribe](https://support.google.com/accessibility/android/answer/9158064?hl=en) can transcribe audio as it is spoken, it will work with voice to microphone but may not work with a recording.
 - [Microsoft Word dictation button](https://support.microsoft.com/en-us/office/dictate-your-documents-in-word-3876e05f-3fcc-418f-b8ab-db7ce0d11d3c?ns=winword&version=90&ui=en-us&rs=en-us&ad=us) : will transcribe as you speak, a way to get interviews transcribed as they are undertaken but will require corrections.{% endcapture %}{% include card.html header="Services for public data" text=text %}

-{% include alert.html text="Warning: There are data security issues to consider when using the "public data" services above.
-The data may be shared with third parties, mined for information, or stored in an off-shore location.

-Find out how to classify and treat your research data securely at [Griffith's Information Security Classification site](https://griffitheduau.sharepoint.com/sites/Information-Management/SitePages/information-security.aspx)." align="left" color="success" %}

 ## Annotation
 Annotation of sound files requires a different software type.
 If you are annotating a sound file you will need to be able to create markers on file to find, replay and make the required notes.
 - [Elan](https://archive.mpi.nl/tla/elan) : downloadable software to annotate audio and video recordings.
 This tool is used by linguists to analyse sounds, accents and pronounciations.
 Supported by a number of international research centres including the [(ARC) Centre of Excellence for the Dynamics of Language](https://www.dynamicsoflanguage.edu.au/).